 While your doctor or midwife will be present for the actual birth, if you’re giving birth in a hospital, your labor and delivery nurses will be those you see most frequently during the labor process—from your first contractions to when you see your baby for the first time.

 Many birthing people will also choose to have an additional person (or more) present who’s focused on your comfort, from physical and emotional needs to stress relief to advocacy and communication.
 Who that is is entirely up to you!
 Here are some tips to help you select the right support person for the experience you hope for.

-1. Understand the Role of a Support Person and Consider Your Options:
+1. Understand the role of a support person and consider your options.

 Because a support person provides comfort, encouragement and assistance to help you through the labor process, considering your personal relationships as they relate to this role will help you find your fit.
 When considering family members, friends, spouses and professionals, each will offer different emotional and experiential benefits, so be sure to evaluate their capability and approach to emotional support.